Insurance Overload: Insurance Premiums too Expensive

 It’s an idea reinforced from the very advent of adulthood: it’s better to have too much insurance than too little.
 In the case of retirees, over insurance is a very real possibility, and it’s a problem that can keep seniors from having sufficient resources for the costs of their golden years, expenses like medical bills, long-term care and travel.

 What does it mean to have too much life insurance?

 Sometimes middle-aged adults, unsure of their future needs and swayed by persuasive sales pitches, buy large policies, or several different policies, because of their fear of leaving their families with no means of support.

 As one insurance blogger stated, “We all need to make provisions for our loved ones in the event of our death, but that should never be at the expense of providing for our lives.

-If you have too much insurance, the next step is to investigate the possibility of a life settlement.
-For those who qualify, a settlement can turn a liability—excessive insurance—into a windfall of available cash for immediate retirement needs.
+If you have too much insurance, the next step is to investigate the possibility of selling your life insurance policy.
+For those who qualify, a life settlement can turn a liability, excessive insurance, into a windfall of available cash for immediate retirement needs.